ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 ### Configure CLI
 {: #scalable-webapp-openshift-4}

 In this step, you'll configure `oc` to point to your newly created cluster.
-The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.5/cli_reference/openshift_cli/getting-started-cli.html){: external} exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
+The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.5/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.

 1. When the cluster is ready, click on the **Access** tab under the cluster name and open the **OpenShift web console**.
 1. From the dropdown menu in the upper right of the page, click **Copy Login Command**.
 Paste the copied command in your terminal.